 The results indicate that S. cayennensis shows anti-inflammatory properties which seems to be due, at least partly, to the inhibition of bradykinin (causes blood vessels to enlarge) and histamine (produced as part of a local immune response to cause inflammation).
 The extracts also exhibited antinociceptive activity measured by the hot-plate test both i.p. and p.o. in doses ranging from 100 to 300 mg/kg.

 Parts of Stachytarpheta cayennensis were tested for their effects on gastric secretion, gastric motility, inflammation and pain in rodents, with the purpose of validating the plant's ethno-medical uses.

 The results confirmed folk information indicating presence of analgesic, mild laxative and potent inhibition of gastric secretion activities in extracts of S. cayennensis.

-For more information on Gervao, go to the "MEDICINE FROM NATURE" page.
+For more information on Gervao, go to the "Stachytarpheta cayennensis" page.

 Tincture: 1 - 2 ml. daily (1 - 3 full dropper).

 Infusion (herbal tea): 0.5 - 1 cup daily.

 Those with low blood pressure or on antihypertensive medications should consult their doctor before using this.

 Anti-inflammatory and antinociceptive activities of extracts and isolated compounds from Stachytarpheta cayennensis.